Policy last updated

 The payment for NDIS funded therapists attending meetings at schools is to be funded from the participant’s NDIS plan.

-Any licence fees associated with using the school premises should be charged to the therapist and not passed on to the NDIS participant.
+Any licence fees associated with using the school premises must be charged to the therapist and not passed on to the NDIS participant.
 These accommodation related costs are already built into the hourly rate claimed by NDIS therapists.

 Licence to use school premises